The Challenge of LLM Integration

 Transparent Attribution Practice

 Acknowledging LLM contributions to professional work represents not only ethical practice but also demonstrates sophisticated tool utilization.
-This transparency shifts the narrative from concerns about “cheating” to recognition of effective resource orchestration.
+This transparency shifts the narrative from concerns about “cheating” to recognition of effective resource orchestration—reflecting the practical “yes” while maintaining the ontological “no” distinction.

 Implementation guidelines: